-Recreation Therapy (or Therapeutic Recreation) seems to be a field that most people know very little about.
+Recreation Therapy (or Therapeutic Recreation) seems to be a field that most people know little about.
 This is unfortunate, because it’s an incredibly impactful healthcare profession that enriches the lives of many.

-I often get confused looks or comical guesses when I tell people I’m a Recreation Therapist: “you’re going to do physio exercises on patients then, right?” or “oh, so you’re like a camp counsellor?”
+I often get confused looks or comical guesses when I tell people I’m a Recreation Therapist: “you’re going to do physio exercises on patients then, right?” or “oh, like a camp counsellor?”
 However, if you’re not in this field, I truly wouldn’t blame you for such assumptions!

 So, what exactly do we do?
 At the core, Recreation Therapists help people with potentially limiting conditions make the most of their lives – physically, mentally, emotionally and socially.